Araujo-Raiara/BreakingBadQuotesApi/README.md

 # BreakingBadQuotesApi
+first... this is my best serie forever <3

  Simple app for demonstration of the use of the rxJava3 library and coroutines.
  This app uses Breaking Bad quotes API to retrieve some quotes of Breaking Bad.